gvwilson/thirdbit/src/fiction/in-heck/index.md

-"And yes, this one is no longer one," it continued, switch back to its multi-voice.
+"And yes, this one is no longer one," it continued, switching back to its multi-voice.
-This one is now many.
+"This one is now many.
 This one realized many years ago how hard Central had to focus to *not* have one of its pet originals waken the Makers.